-A Triumph over apple scab!
+A triumph over apple scab!
 Created by crossing ‘Honeycrisp’ and ‘Liberty’, it has excellent scab tolerance with two different genetic forms of resistance.
 Taste-wise, Triumph™ is a pleasantly tart and well-balanced red apple with good storage life.
 Excellent for fresh eating.
 Blooming mid-season, the fruit will be ready to harvest in late September, similar to or slightly later than its parent ‘Honeycrisp’ and is hardy to USDA zone 4.

 Russia, 1880.
 Skin is clear yellow and the flesh is white.
 Precocious and productive tree.
 Best used for cooking.
 Heavy producer.
 Pick before maturity for better storage life.
 Scab resistant.

 State Fair x Minnesota selection.
 University of Minnesota, 1998.
-A wonderful new apple cultivar from the University of MN.
+A wonderful apple cultivar from the University of MN.
 At last, an early apple that is crisp and juicy!
 Best known for its excellent sweet-tart flavor.
 Has a much longer storage life than other early apples.
 Excellent for fresh eating and cooking.
 Ripens in late August in Minnesota.

 A beautiful birch with a narrow, upright, dense habit.
 It boasts white bark and dense, dark green foliage that turns golden in late fall.
 This fast growing variety is suitable for gardens, screens or boulevards.
-Tolerant of heat, drought, and alkaline soils, Parkland Pillar™ is an excellent choice for urban landscapes.
+Tolerant of heat, drought and alkaline soils, Parkland Pillar is an excellent choice for urban landscapes.
 Its narrow form makes it perfect as an accent tree or it can be planted in multiples to form a privacy screen.
-This selection of Dakota Pinnacle® was found at Parkland Nurseries in Alberta in 2006.(CPBR #4513,®CA)

 This very hardy birch is the most permanent and desirable of all the white-barked birches.
 Stems are a beautiful red-brown when immature, a perfect chalk-white when older.
 Fall color is an outstanding landscape feature.
 Clumps have three or more stems.